ecssiah/last-ditch/Notes.md

 * They help the community survive and grow
 * The community can restructure the building to better fit their needs
 * The building is visited by traders/scavengers from other areas
-* Two main languages are spoken in the building: English and Essiah

 ## Implementation Notes